 Board member since: 2013

-Michael is currently Director and Founding Chairman of Caledonia Private Investments Pty Ltd and Chairman of the Centre for Independent Studies Ltd. Michael previously worked at international consulting firm McKinsey & Co across the globe.
-Michael has a law degree from Oxford University and Masters in Business Administration from Harvard.
+Michael is currently Director and Founding Chairman of Caledonia Private Investments Pty Ltd and Chairman of the Centre for Independent Studies Ltd. Michael previously worked at international consulting firm McKinsey & Co. across the globe.
+Michael has a law degree from Oxford University and Masters in Business Administration from Harvard University.

 Board member since: 2012